 1. Always start with an executive summary

 The executive summary introduces your business to your reader.
 If you don’t nail the executive summary, no one is going to read any further.
+It’s an essential business plan section to include—and get right.

 Every executive summary should include a very brief overview of the following: